-Illinois Scholarships and Financial Aid for Students
+Illinois Scholarships and Financial Aid

 Illinois has many universities and colleges.
 Whether you decide to pursue your post-secondary degree at Northwestern University on the shores of Lake Michigan, at the University of Illinois in Chicago, or at McKendree University in Lebanon, Illinois, you may have financial assistance doing it.
 Illinois students may be eligible to receive federal grants and loans, state scholarships and grants, and many other financial assistance programs.